SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

 11. Choose **Create** to save the job.

-12. To trigger the pipeline manually, select the CI/CD job you have created and choose the **Trigger build** icon as shown below.
+12. To trigger the pipeline manually, select the CI/CD job you have created and press the **Run** button as shown below.

     ![manual trigger Job](./images/triggerbuild.png)